tomvita/Breeze-Beta/docs/advance_cheat_making_tutorial.md

 2.  **Configure and Capture Data**: In the **Gen2 Menu**, set the `Next stack_check` value.
 A value of `0` captures only the `x30` register, while `1` to `5` also captures that many values from the top of the stack.
 Execute the watch, perform the target action in-game, and detach.
 3.  **Analyze and Generate**: In the **Gen2 Extra Menu**, analyze the captured data to find a reliable pattern.
 Once you select a promising data line, press `make match 1` or `make match all` to automatically generate the complete ASM cheat script.
 4.  **Test The Cheat**: Test the newly generated conditional cheat in-game.
 This automated process can create highly precise cheats that would be very tedious to write manually.

+## Part 2: Creating Pointer Cheats

+When a value's memory address changes every time you restart the game or even during gameplay, a simple static cheat won't work.
+This is where pointer cheats are essential.
+A pointer is a memory address that stores another memory address.
+By finding a stable "pointer chain," you can reliably locate a dynamic value.

+### Step 1: Find the Initial Address

+First, you need to find the memory address of the value you want to modify, just like in the [**Basic Cheat Making Tutorial**](../basic_cheat_making_tutorial.md).

+1. Use the [**Search Manager Menu**](menu.md#search-manager-menu) to find the address of your target value.
+2. Once you have a single candidate, add it to your bookmarks from the [**Candidate Menu**](menu.md#candidate-menu).

+### Step 2: Use the Jump Back Menu to Find Pointers

+The [**Jump Back Menu**](menu.md#jump-back-menu) is Breeze's powerful tool for discovering pointer chains.
+It works by building a map of "nodes," where each node represents a potential step in the pointer chain.

+> **Understanding Nodes and Pointer Chains**
+> *   **Depth 0**: The process starts with your initial bookmarked address.
+This is the first node, with an empty offset chain.
+> *   **Increasing Depth**: When you perform a `Start` or `next depth` search, Breeze looks for pointers pointing to the previous set of nodes.
+Each pointer it finds creates a *new* node at the next depth.
+> *   **Offset Chains**: Each new node contains the address of the pointer itself, plus the chain of offsets required to get from that pointer back to your original target address.
+The goal is to find a node whose address is in a static memory region (like `main`), giving you a complete, stable pointer chain.

+1. Go to the [**Bookmark Menu**](menu.md#bookmark-menu) and highlight the bookmark you just created.
+2. Press `X + ZL` to start a **Pointer Search** for that address.
+This will take you to the **Jump Back Menu**.
+3. Press `L` to **Start** the search.
+Breeze will scan the memory for any addresses that point to your bookmarked address.
+4. The results will be displayed as a list of potential pointers, showing the offset from the base address.

+> **Pro-Tip: Finding the First Offset**: Often, the first offset in a pointer chain is visible in the instruction that accesses your target value.
+Before starting a blind pointer search, use the [**Gen2 Menu**](menu.md#gen2-menu) to watch the memory address.
+The instruction that reads/writes the value (e.g., `LDR W8, [X0, #0x40]`) will show you the base register (`X0`) and the immediate offset (`0x40`).
+This tells you that the value is at `[address in X0] + 0x40`.
+The address in `X0` is your next target, and `0x40` is your first offset.
+This can significantly speed up finding the pointer chain.
+5. To find a multi-level pointer chain, press `R` for **next depth**.
+This takes the pointers found in the previous step and searches for pointers that point to *them*, effectively moving one level up the chain.
+6. Repeat the **next depth** search until you find a stable pointer path that originates from a static part of the game's memory (usually `main`).
+When a candidate is found that originates from `main`, a bookmark with the complete pointer chain is automatically created.

+> **Pointer Search Strategy & Key Controls**
+> The `Jump Back Menu` has many options, but a successful search primarily relies on a few key controls:
+> *   **Core Actions**: `Start` and `next depth` are the main buttons you will use to initiate and build your pointer chain.
+> *   **Essential Parameters**: To manage memory usage and refine results, focus on `num_offsets=` (limits candidates for the next depth) and `search_range=` (defines the maximum valid offset).
+The `search_depth=` and `goto depth` buttons are optional for more automated searching.
+> *   **Validation is Key**: Remember that every pointer found is only a *candidate*.
+It was valid at the moment it was found but may become invalid later.
+You must test the final pointer chain by restarting the game to ensure it is stable.

+For a detailed explanation of all the options and parameters in the Jump Back Menu, please refer to the [**Jump Back Menu**](menu.md#jump-back-menu) section in the menu documentation.

+### Step 3: Create and Test the Pointer Cheat

+Once you have identified a promising pointer chain, you need to create a cheat from it.

+1. In the **Jump Back Menu**, select a promising pointer and press `Y` to **Analyse** it.
+2. From the analysis screen, you can press `Y + ZL` to create a cheat from the pointer.
+3. The new cheat will appear in the [**Advance Cheat Menu**](menu.md#advance-cheat-menu).
+4. Restart your game and test the cheat to ensure the pointer chain is stable and works across game sessions.